 - Camp Stove and Fuel – Camp stoves are great for when power or gas goes out.
 They’re fuel-efficient, easily storable and portable.
 Survival pro-tip: Jetboil stove systems can boil water within 2 minutes and are relatively inexpensive.

 - First-Aid Kit – Pre-made first-aid kits contain the essentials, or you can customize a kit for your needs.
-If family members require prescription medications, store back-up medication in the kit.
+If family members require prescription medications, store back-up medication and a copy of the prescription in the kit.

 - Personal Hygiene Items – Personal hygiene is imperative in emergency situations like hurricanes, floods and earthquakes, according to the Center for Disease Control.
 Keep extra toilet paper, toothbrushes, toothpaste, feminine hygiene products, deodorant and hand sanitizer available.
 Survival pro-tip: Get a package of wet wipes…they can be a game-changer.